Sport in Kosovo: Judo

 The most successful judoka is Driton Kuka, who was a champion for many years.
 He won the bronze medal at the European Championship in 1990, and the World Cup in Hungary in 1991.
 Kuka now works with Majlinda Kelmendi, a former judoka from Peja who represented Kosovo in all judo competitions.
 Kelmendi won the gold medal at the 2009 World Junior Championships in Paris, France.
 She finished the fifth in the 2010 World Junior Championships in Morocco, and ninth in the 52 kg category at the 2010 World Judo Championships in Tokyo, Japan.
 However, she was not allowed to represent Kosovo at the 2012 Summer Olympics in London due to the resistance of the International Olympic Committee and the United Nations.
 Kelmendi gave Kosovo its first judo world title on 27 August 2013, as she beat Érika Miranda, a Brazilian judoka in the 52-kilogram gold medal match in Rio de Janeiro.
 In 2013, she was ranked first in the international rankings by the International Judo Federation in the 52 kg category.
 Kelmendi would defend her title again at the 2014 World Judo Championships – Women's 52 kg in which she won gold at the finals.
 In her same year she became also a European Judo Champion in Montpellier, France, after beating in the finals Russian Natalia Kuziutina.
 Her next Triumph prior to the Summer Olympics came at the 2016 European Judo Championships in Russia defeating in the Women's 52 kg gold medal match, French judoka Priscilla Gneto, winning her second gold medal at the European Judo Championships for Kosovo.
-She than would go on to win Kosovo's first ever Olympic medal at the 2016 Summer Olympics in the Women's 52 kg category after beating in a close final Odette Giuffrida, to secure her first ever gold medal for her country at this competition.
+She then would go on to win Kosovo's first ever Olympic medal at the 2016 Summer Olympics in the Women's 52 kg category after beating in a close final Odette Giuffrida, to secure her first ever gold medal for her country at this competition.
 Kelmendi than go on to win gold for the third time at the 2017 European Judo Championships in Warsaw in Poland.
 It is followed by her fourth and final gold medal win at the 2019 European Games after winning the finals against Natalia Kuziutina to secure Kosovo first ever gold medal at the European Games in their history.
 She competed for her second time and final time at the 2020 Summer Olympics in which she lost in the second round to Hungarian Réka Pupp.
 She retired with four European Judo Championships, two World Judo Championships and one Judo Olympic gold medal for her country.